McDonald's "fires" AI order taker and stops automatic ordering test project with IBM

 Outsiders speculate thatMcDonald's may seek other partners to continue to advance related technology research and developmentLast December, McDonald's announced a partnership with Google, but the details of the partnership were vague.
 According to Bloomberg, one of the contents of the cooperation is to provide a chatbot called "Ask Pickles" for employees to seek guidance on cleaning ice cream machines and other matters.

-It is worth mentioning that Google has cooperated with Wendy's last year to test an automatic ordering AI system based on its technology, and has made progress.
+It's worth noting that Google has been working with Wendy's for the last year to test an automated ordering AI system based on its technology, and it's making progress.

-In addition to McDonald's, other fast food chains are also eager to use AI technology.
-For example, White Castle is testing an AI system provided by voice recognition company SoundHound, while brands such as Carl's Jr. and Hardee's are using AI chatbots that automatically take orders and are remotely controlled by humans (mostly in the Philippines, according to documents disclosed by the U.S. Securities and Exchange Commission).
+In addition to McDonald's, other fast food chains are jumping on board with AI technology.
+White Castle, for example, is testing an AI system powered by sound-recognition company SoundHound, while brands such as Carl's Jr. and Hardee's are using automated ordering AI chatbots remotely operated by humans (most of the controllers are based in the Philippines, according to an SEC filing). automated food-ordering AI chatbots.

 In fact,Automatic food ordering AI This is just part of McDonald's attempts to automate restaurant operations in recent years.
 They have also launched mobile ordering, in-store self-service kiosk systems, and have tried new technologies such as drone delivery, kitchen robots, and controversial AI recruitment tools.